 Do not be passive and do not answer questions in monosyllables.
 Never be afraid to say, “I don’t know” or “I hadn’t thought about the question in that way.”
 Always try to tell a story which includes why you chose a course or activity and your contribution to the group.
 Emphasize the positive viewpoint and never apologize for your major.
 You have learned to think, to communicate, to analyze problems, and pose solutions.
 Talk about any special knowledge you have gained from your course work and other activities or summer experiences.

 Interviewers want to know how you make decisions, why you picked Williams, your major, or certain activities; how you think and the analysis you follow to solve problems; how you perform in certain situations; or how you deal with frustration.

 An interviewer should not ask you questions that are not job related.
 Legislation exists to discourage discrimination making it illegal to ask about age; social, religious or political preferences; national origin; ethnic background; sexual orientation; or arrest record.
 If you are asked a difficult and possibly illegal question, try to avoid a direct answer.
-Be sure to mention any possibly illegal questions to one of the Career Center staff immediately after your interview.
+Be sure to mention any possibly illegal questions to one of the ’68 Center for Career Exploration staff immediately after your interview.

 The interviewer will usually leave time at the end for you to ask questions.
 Do not ask questions which are answered in the recruiting material; however, you may ask for a more complete explanation of some statement contained in the publication.
 Your questions should reflect an understanding of the industry or organization.
 Before you ask your first question, you may want to mention points that weren’t covered in the interview.
 “Yes, I do have some questions, but first I would like to talk about…”